Chapter 17 — Agricultural Commodities Promotion Act

 Definitions

-Defines terms used in the water quality certification program, like certified producer and eligible land.
+Defines the key terms used in the Minnesota agricultural water quality certification program, including "certification," …

 17.9893